ari5en/CognitiveSanctuary/README.md

 ## 🧠 Philosophy

 The Cognitive Sanctuary is built on the principle of **Mindful Productivity**.
 Instead of just counting hours, the app tracks cognitive load and energy levels to ensure that students work when they are most capable and rest when they are most vulnerable to burnout.

+## 👥 Credits

+Developed by Cognitive Sanctuary Team
+Inspired by mindful productivity research and cognitive load theory.